pymeasure/leco-protocol/control_protocol.md

 #### Naming scheme

-Each Component has an individual ID, given by the user, the _Component ID_.
+Each Component has an individual name, given by the user, the _Component Name_.
-A Component ID must be a series of bytes, without the ASCII character "." (byte value 46).
+A Component Name must be a series of bytes, without the ASCII character "." (byte value 46).
-Component IDs must be unique in a {ref}`Node <network-structure.md#node>`, i.e. among the Componets connected to a single Coordinator.
+Component Names must be unique in a {ref}`Node <network-structure.md#node>`, i.e. among the Components connected to a single Coordinator.
-The Coordinator itself has the Component ID `COORDINATOR`.
+The Coordinator itself has the Component Name `COORDINATOR`.
 :::{note}
 COORDINATOR is a placeholder for the final version.
 :::

+Similarly, every node has a name, the _Namespace_.
-Also every Node ID has to be unique in the Network.
+Every Namespace has to be unique in the Network.
-As each Component belongs to exactly one Coordinator, it is fully identified by the combination of Node ID and Component ID., which is globally unique.
+As each Component belongs to exactly one Node, it is fully identified by the combination of Namespace and Component Name, which is globally unique.
-This _full ID_ is the composition of Node ID, ".", and Component ID.
+This _full name_ is the composition of Namespace, ".", and Component Name.
-For example `N1.CA` is the full ID of the Component `CA` in the Node `N1`.
+For example `N1.CA` is the full name of the Component `CA` in the Node `N1`.

-The receiver of a message may be specified without the Node ID, if the receiver lives in the same Node.
+The receiver of a message may be specified without the Namespace, if the receiver lives in the same Node.

 #### Message composition

 A message consists in two or more frames.
+1. The protocol version.
-1. The receiver full ID.
+2. The receiver full name.
-2. The sender full ID.
+3. The sender full name.
+4. A content header.
-3. Message content: The optional payload, which can be 0 or more frames.
+5. Message content: The optional payload, which can be 0 or more frames.

-(address-book)=
-#### Address book
+#### Directory

 Each Coordinator shall have a list of the Components connected to it.
-This is its _local address book_.
+This is its _local Directory_.

-The _global address book_ is the combination of the local address books of all Coordinators in a Network.
+The _global Directory_ is the combination of the local directories of all Coordinators in a Network.

 ### Conversation protocol

-In the protocol examples, `CA`, `CB`, etc. indicate Component IDs.
+In the protocol examples, `CA`, `CB`, etc. indicate Component Names.
-`N1`, `N2`, etc. indicate Node IDs and `Co1`, `Co2` their corresponding Coordinators.
+`N1`, `N2`, etc. indicate Node Namespaces and `Co1`, `Co2` their corresponding Coordinators.

 Here the Message content is expressed in plain English, for the exact definition see {ref}`message-layer`.